 Everyone cares about keeping students safe.
 That’s obvious.
 But the notion that school safety underlies everything–that it’s a core function of all jobs, and not just those of counselors and security officers–is not yet part of the fabric of K-12 culture or professional training.

 At our core, K12 Insight helps schools listen to and learn from their local communities.
-Recently, several of our clients took part in a national benchmark study on school climate.
+Last year, several of our clients took part in a national benchmark study on school climate.
 One of the dimensions we measured was school safety.

 Almost across the board, results showed that teachers and administrators have a higher opinion of school safety than do parents or students.
 This disconnect shines a floodlight on a critical problem: There is no clear definition of school safety in our schools.